phillipai/100-days-of-code-python/README.md

 </h1>

 ![100-days-of-code](https://user-images.githubusercontent.com/98851253/155425637-9ac7250e-52a3-429a-a679-ac619f5ff6ea.gif)
-The purpose of this repo is to demonstrate the progress of my Python programming skills.

 All projects are my personal code for the Udemy course: [100 Days of Code: The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code/)